sudokrew/.github/.github/ISSUE_TEMPLATE/100-Feature.md

 ---
-name: "Draft a feature 🖋"
+name: "🚧 Draft a feature"
 about: "It's official!
 We're working on it!"
 labels: "feature"
 ---